 This also led to the radicalization of a section of the majority community.
 Today Pakistan is struggling to reoccupy the space it ceded to fundamentalist forces.
 India under Narendra Modi stares the same future.
 Some commentators have already started calling India a Hindu Pakistan.

 Adityanath, a political and ideological protege of Modi, now openly says that “Hindutva and development are the same things; those who oppose Hindutva are against development; those who are against Hindutva are against the nation”.

 Today India is in the grip of Hinduphobia and you invite certain death or punishment by radicals Hindus if you question the political hindutva of the ruling party.

-This kind of political narrative propounded by the ruling party, gives political impunity to cow vigilantism, who indulge in open attack on Muslims in the name of protection of cows.
+This kind of political narrative propounded by the ruling party gives political impunity to cow vigilantism, who indulge in open attacks on Muslims in the name of protection of cows.
 They now look similar to Pakistan’s blasphemy laws.
-They can get away by doing anything in the name of protecting hinduism.
+They can get away by doing anything in the name of protecting Hinduism.

 It’s not only Muslims that are in siege; other minorities like Christians too feel this existential crisis.
 Recently in a national colloquium of Catholic missionaries in Calcutta, several speakers expressed concerns about the curtailment of the minority rights granted in the constitution.
 Father George Thadathil said, “we have a right to be present and that very right is being challenged.”